patrickbucher/elixir-basics/README.md

     > IO.puts(output)
     Foobar

-Appending to a list is an O(n) operation, i.e. very efficient:
+Appending to a list is an O(1) operation, i.e. very efficient:

     > output = []
     []